consoledotdev/home/content/interviews/tonic-adam-kamor.md

 For my undergrad I studied physics, which involved a lot of numerical stuff.
 I was writing a lot of C and MATLAB.
 I followed up with a PhD in physics, focusing on non-linear dynamics as it relates to atomic physics.
 Even though the work was theoretical there was still a lot of numerical number crunching in that as well, where I continued to use MATLAB and C.

-### What is the most interesting development challenge you've faced working on Tonic.ai?
+### What is the most interesting development challenge you've faced working on Tonic?

 I think there are two.
 The first is related to the privacy aspects of what we do.
 It's easy to write code that will transform data from A to B. It is more